bas/ReadingTimeDemo/README.md

 ## Purpose

-This is a Web application that lists staff favorites.
+This is a Web application that lists staff favorite books.
 Users can subscribe to the list by submitting their e-mail address at the bottom of the page.

 ## Installing